-No, Shark Shield does not attract sharks and there is no scientific research to support this myth.
+No, Ocean Guardian does not attract sharks and there is no scientific research to support this myth.

 Let's start with the obvious non-scientific answer.
 IF an electrical deterrent COULD attract sharks, one would assume that every shark fisherman in the world would have bought one.
-Shark Shield has never sold a deterrent for this purpose!
+Ocean Guardian has never sold a deterrent for this purpose!

-Now consider the laws of physics which also ensure this is myth, the inverse-square law states that the electrical field strength is inversely proportional to the square of the distance from the source.
-This means if the distance away from a Shark Shield increases by a factor of 2, the electric field strength decreases by a factor of 4 (2^2), therefor you can see why it is impossible for the electrical field to travel any great distance.
+Now consider the laws of physics which also ensure this is myth, the states that the electrical field strength is inversely proportional to the square of the distance from the source.
+This means if the distance away from an Ocean Guardian increases by a factor of 2, the electric field strength decreases by a factor of 4 (2^2), therefor you can see why it is impossible for the electrical field to travel any great distance.

 The inverse-square law is also the reason why un-powered devices like magnets are of little value as shark deterrents because at a distance of only 10 cm the magnetic field is near zero.

-There are two independent studies that confirm the above and show that Shark Shield does not attract sharks.
+There are three independent studies that confirm the above and shows that Ocean Guardian does not attract sharks.
+In all tests there is not difference in the number of sharks with the devices on or off.
 The first by C. Huveneers, Flinders University, South Australia, 2012 and the second by S. Collin, University of Western Australia, Ocean Institute, 2015.
-Both papers can be reviewed and downloaded here
+The papers can be reviewed & downloaded & .

-Importantly, sharks can only sense electrical fields at very short distances (see below) typically less than 50 cm, and as electrical fields such as that generated by a Shark Shield are dispersed rapidly in water as discussed above, meaning the shark needs to be in close range before sensing and reacting to the e-field.
+Importantly, sharks can only sense electrical fields at very short distances (see below) typically less than 50 cm, and as electrical fields such as that generated by Ocean Guardian are dispersed rapidly in water as discussed above, meaning the shark needs to be in close range before sensing and reacting to the e-field.

 Finally, the question is at what distance from the device does a shark experience a field strength of approximately 1-100nV/cm and from research by the South African National Space Agency the modelling shows the field strength up to about 6m from the device would drop off very quickly to less than 1-100nV/cm, beyond 6m the electrical field can not be measured, it quickly goes down to zero as determined by the inverse-square law of physics.